Zatine/friend-or-fraud/README.md

 ## Installation
 The build scripts requires [NodeJS](http://nodejs.org).

 You need to install bower for the project to work.
-Make sure youre in the 'app'-folder when you run:
 ```
 $ npm install -g bower
 $ bower install